 So there are a handful of ways to accomplish inbound marketing.

 Most site owners struggle with “blogging.”
-This is because they aren't writers, don't enjoy writing, and/or don't have the time to create quality content.
+They aren’t writers, don’t enjoy writing, and don’t have the time to create quality content.
 Whatever your reason for avoiding blogging — embrace it and get over it.
 Whatever you have to do, you need to have a blog.

 Not just for inbound marketing but to build your brand.
 Building your brand means you are an expert in your field.
 You are viewed as an authority that can be trusted.
 (Yeah, I know, I mention E-A-T in almost every post.
 It’s that important!)

 Forums and Groups

 There is no better way to get out there and build awareness for your website than by sharing your knowledge and helping others.
 I speak from experience with this as I’ve always scheduled “give-back” time.

-And the thing is that while you are participating, you will find that you learn things along the way.
-So it's a win-win.
+And the thing is that while you are participating, you will find that you learn something along the way.
+So it’s a win-win.

 “How to” articles, cheat sheets, downloadable eBooks, and PDFs.
 Add quizzes or your own on-site forum/community.

-While creating resources is labor-intensive, your customers' value and your brand are worth the time and effort.
+While creating resources is labor-intensive, your customers’ value and brand are worth the time and effort.
 WordPress makes doing any of these things pretty easy right out of the box or by installing a plugin or two.

 Some spend all their inbound marketing efforts and budget on social media.
 Some even getting more traffic to their social channels than they do to their websites.

 The key is to know where your market prefers to hang out and to cater to that—no need to be active on channels that don’t produce interactions.
 Instead, spend your efforts to get the reaction and results that make it worth your time (and ad spend).

 The key is to have graphic imagery that is stellar and compelling.
-They can't look away.
-Make sure your graphics are in the appropriate dimensions for that specific social platform.
-They're all different.
+Graphics hold visual attention.
+So, make sure your graphics are in the appropriate dimensions for that specific social platform.
+They’re all different.
 [Pro Tip: I use Canva — they handle all that for you.]

 Search Engine Optimization (SEO)